 This way, if they’re ready to book now, they will say so and we can book the wedding.
 Otherwise, if they are looking to check out other photographers as well, you’ll have an idea of when they will be getting back to you (or when you should follow up with them).

 After that, I thank them for coming, make sure there’s nothing else they have questions about, and wish them a safe drive home.

 Find us through a friend?

-If you found this exclusive content through a link on the web and want to learn more, follow us via email to get weekly updates and occasional exclusive content.
+If you found this exclusive content through a link on the web and want to learn more, follow us via email to get updates and occasional exclusive content.
 Sign up here: